Kubernetes the not so hard way with Ansible - The basics - (K8s v1.20)

 - Updated text to reflect current state of technology

 I created a series of posts about running Kubernetes (K8s for short) managed by Ansible.
-I have my hosts at Hetzner Cloud but you should be able to use the playbooks with minor or no modifications for other hoster e.g. Scaleway or Digital Ocean.
-I’ll only test this with Ubuntu 18.04 LTS but with minimal modifications it should work with all systemd based Linux operating systems and also with Ubuntu 16.04 LTS.
+I have part of my hosts at Hetzner Cloud.
+I also run part of my Kubernetes cluster VMs on my local machine at home to save costs and that also makes it possible to pass through my second graphics card to a K8s VM for doing some machine learning e.g. That’s all possible because all VMs are connected securely through WireGuard VPN.
+But in general you should be able to use the playbooks with minor or no modifications for other ISP e.g. Scaleway or Digital Ocean.
+I’ll only test this with Ubuntu 20.04 LTS but with no/minimal modifications it should work with all systemd based Linux operating systems and maybe also with Ubuntu 16.04 LTS.

 I used Kelsey Hightower’s wonderful guide Kubernetes the hard way as starting point.
 My goal is to install a Kubernetes cluster with Ansible which could be used in production and is maintainable.
 It’s not H/A at the moment because the Kubernetes components currently communicate only with one

 kube-apiserver (beside the fact that there are three